SAP-samples/btp-s4hana-buildcode-rap-buildapps/documentation/buildcode/ui/README.md

   ![](./images/incidentdata.png)

 10. You can also see the service for all the entities as well.
-This is the snapshot for **Medicaldevic** service:
+This is the snapshot for **Medicaldevice** service:

   ![](./images/medical.png)